 All over the world

-You can find Larvikite all over the world as natural stone, for interior use as well as outdoor use.
+Larvikite has been used all over the world, for interior use as well as outdoor use.
 Lundhs has delivered materials to spectacular landmarks as the seven star hotel Burj-Al-Arab in Dubai, the beautiful Jame Asr Hassanil Bolkiah mosque of Brunei, the summer place of Sultan of Oman.
-On Manhattan you can see Larvikite everywhere on shopfronts, and in Europe Harrods in London and La Fayette in Paris is decorated with this stone.
+On Manhattan you can see Larvikite everywhere on shopfronts.
+In Europe its has been used as cladding on Harrods in London and La Fayette in Paris.

 What is natural stone:

-- Stones which have been harvested from their in-situ position in the earth, then cut and machined into final products without alteration to the natural fabric of the material
+- Stones which have been extracted from their in-situ position in the earth, then cut and machined into final products without alteration to the natural fabric of the material

 - Engineered products which have been processed into small particles and reconstituted with cementitious or resin binders do not meet the definition of natural stone